7 Startup Agreements That Save Companies (and Friendships)

 -

-The two founders still argue sometimes---about priorities, about hiring, about the color of a button.
-But not about ownership.
-Not about dilution surprises.
-Not about whether the advisor deserves a board seat because “we said equity on Zoom.”
-They wrote it down before it mattered, and now their company---and their friendship---can survive the actual hard parts of building.
+You’ll still debate priorities, hiring, and the color of a button.
+But you won’t argue about ownership.
+You won’t discover dilution landmines at the eleventh hour.
+And you won’t wonder whether an advisor deserves a board seat because “we said equity on Zoom.”
+You wrote it down before it mattered—so the company, and the friendship, can survive the real hard parts of building.

 Related Posts